Columbus Drunk Driving Accident Lawyer

 Besides the victims, the most tragic aspect of drunk driving accidents is that they are preventable.
 A choice is always involved, and people should be held accountable for their decisions.
 A drunk driving accident lawyer helps injury victims and their families get justice and compensation for their losses.

 At Slater & Zurz in Columbus, we have years of experience negotiating with insurance companies and never let them get away with paying our clients less than their injuries deserve.
-We focus all of our efforts exclusively on getting justice for our injury victim clients and never on defending drunk drivers.
+We focus all our efforts exclusively on getting justice for our injury victim clients and never defending drunk drivers.

 The most important things to focus on after a drunk driving injury accident are your health and getting justice for the losses you have suffered.

 Depending on your situation, your losses may be significant and wreak havoc on your life and the lives of your loved ones.
 Generally, the more serious the injury, the more devastating the losses.

 Any car accident can lead to catastrophic injuries and death.
 When drunk drivers are involved, victims find themselves suddenly thrust into a new existence where they may be fighting for their lives.

 - Traumatic brain injuries (TBIs) and cranial damage resulting in debilitation